The Murder of Colleen Slemmer

 Dr. Engum testified that the defendant is not so dysfunctional that she needs to be institutionalized, but that she has a collection of problems in interpersonal relationships, in behavioral self control, and in achieving goals.

-During direct examination, Dr. Engum shared his opinion that Pike had not acted with deliberation or premeditation but had acted in a manner consistent with his diagnosis of borderline personality disorder; she simply lost control.
+During direct examination, Dr. Engum shared his opinion that Pike had not acted with deliberation or premeditation but had acted in a manner consistent with his diagnosis of borderline personality disorder, in which she “lost control.”

 On cross-examination, Dr. Engum stated that there was no question that the defendant had killed Slemmer, and agreed that Pike deliberately enticed Slemmer to the park, carved a pentagram onto Slemmer's chest, bashed Slemmer's head against the concrete, and had smashed Slemmer's head with asphalt.